Monday, October 6, 2025

 I've been thinking about making this little egg carton for years.
 I purchased the cut file in the Blueberry Acres SVG Kit from SVG Cuts.
 I've had the kit for years, and finally get to make it.
 It went together pretty easily.
 What takes me the longest is selecting the digi papers, which came from Paper Phenomenon's In the Kitchen digital paper pack.

 I wanted to make/decorate eggs for the inside, so I sanded the outside of one, printed out some of the digi paper on copy paper, then ripped pieces off and glued to the egg.
 After it was dry I put Mod Podge on it.
-However, the egg was way to large and I couldn't close the carton.
+However, the egg was way too large and I couldn't close the carton.

 So, I got some smaller egg (probably Cadbury egg size) and covered six of them with the scrap paper and, again, adding Mod Podge.